Kanti-Kumari/AddressBook/README.md

  	# For Ubuntu OS

-	 1. if wants to run in virtual environment
+	 1. To run in virtual environment
 	 	i. create a virtual env with this command : python3 -m venv anyenvname ii.
 Activate this environment following this command : source envname/bin/activate